-Subscriptions may only be accepted if made on the basis of this prospectus (hereinafter the "Prospectus"), which is valid only if accompanied by the latest available annual report and the latest semi-annual report if this is published after the latest annual report.
+Subscriptions can be accepted only on the basis of this prospectus (hereinafter the "Prospectus"), which is valid only if accompanied by the latest available annual report and the latest semi-annual report if this is published after the latest annual report.
 These documents form an integral part of the Prospectus.